Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Academic Warning

-Academic warning is a state of warning from KHSC-KansasCOM to the student indicating that the institution is concerned about the student’s academic performance.
+Academic warning is a state of warning from KHSU-KansasCOM to the student indicating that the institution is concerned about the student’s academic performance.
 This status is typically applied when one or more of the following occur:

 • Multiple course exam failures.